michaelsoftmd/ai-pet-project/LLAMA CPP WITH VULKAN BACKEND README.txt

 #=============================================================
 # IMPORTANT NOTES
 #=============================================================
 There are many more commands for managing and using podman.
 Many of these are in the PODMAN readme setup, down the bottom of that file.
 Please consult that AND official documentation if you get stuck.
-Frankly though, everything is brand new and supercedes information from a year ago.
-This guide will probably be redundant in a month.
+Frankly, everything is brand new and supercedes information you'll find in github etc. This guide will probably be redundant in a month.

 ROOTLESS LIMITATIONS IN OPENHANDS
 ==================================

+Openhands is currently still in development.
+I use both 0.47 of the client and runtime, but these can probably be updated to support a weird podman socket error I found in the making of this guide.
+Assume this version is already outdated.
+This is a problem directly relating to this being a rootless project.

 When OpenHands runs in rootless mode, both the OpenHands container and its runtime containers operate without root privileges.
 The runtime container